Progress Monitoring and Curriculum-Based Measurement

 Consider a Year 3 reading fluency probe.
 Rather than assessing only the phonics patterns introduced in October, the probe draws from the full range of grade-level text the student will need to read by June.
 A student who scores low in October and rises steadily over the year is demonstrating genuine learning growth.
 A student who scores high on unit tests but flat on CBM probes may be mastering taught chunks without building fluency across the broader curriculum.

-Shinn (2008) describes this as the difference between a 'skills mastery' approach and a 'curriculum sampling' approach.
+This is the difference between a skills-mastery approach and a curriculum-sampling approach.
 Skills mastery measures whether a discrete skill is acquired.
 Curriculum sampling measures general proficiency in the academic domain.
-CBM is firmly in the curriculum-sampling tradition, which is why it predicts end-of-year outcomes so reliably.
+CBM sits in the curriculum-sampling tradition, so it is useful for tracking growth across the wider year, not just performance on the last taught unit.

-Standardised probes use fixed instructions, timing, and scoring.
-(Deno, 2003).
-Consistent testing lets us track learner progress over time.
-Score changes show learning, not varied test methods.
-(Tindal & Fuchs, 1991).
+Standardised probes use fixed instructions, timing and scoring (Deno, 2003).
+Consistent testing lets teachers track learner progress over time; score changes are more interpretable when they reflect learning rather than varied test methods.

 ---